Degree Requirements and Academic Regulations (SON)

 See the description of the Georgetown University Undergraduate Honor System in the Academic Regulations: Honor System section of this Bulletin.

 The purpose of this Honors Program is to allow traditional undergraduate nursing students with academic potential to be challenged at the highest level.
-Participants in the Honors Program in Nursing Science will address, through scholarly inquiry, a contemporary issue related to clinical nursing practice.
-The Honors Program in Nursing Science requires the completion of an independent project involving research, policy analysis, or health/illness education.
-Each student will summarize their final project in a formal oral presentation and submit a senior Honors thesis.
-Prior to graduation, participants in the Honors Program are expected to disseminate the results of the senior honors project.
+Participants in the Nursing Honors Program will address, through scholarly inquiry, a contemporary issue related to clinical nursing practice.
+The Honors Program requires that the students conduct an IRB approved research study.
+Each student will summarize their final project in a formal oral presentation.
+In the last semester of the Nursing Honors Program, students submit results of their Honors project as a manuscript prepared for submission to a peer reviewed journal.

 Participants in the Honors Program are expected to complete all requirements for the nursing major, maintain a cumulative GPA of 3.5, and successfully complete the Honors Seminars (NURS 340, 341, 342 — 6 credits total).

-Traditional nursing students with a cumulative GPA of 3.5 or higher are eligible to apply; a mid-October application deadline will be posted for students in their junior year.
-Each applicant must submit a personal statement, a letter or recommendation, and a copy of their transcript.
-Eligible candidates will be interviewed by the Council on the Advancement of Nursing Science (CANS).
-The applicant’s personal statement should include an overview of the proposed topic.
+Traditional nursing students with a cumulative GPA of 3.5 or higher are eligible to apply; a November application deadline will be posted for students in the Fall semester of their junior year.
+Each applicant must submit a personal statement that presents an overview of the proposed research topic, 2 letters of recommendation, and a copy of their transcript.
+Eligible candidates will be interviewed by Nursing faculty who coordinate the Nursing Honors Program.

 Students who successfully complete the requirements of the Honors Program will graduate with the notation: Bachelor of Science in Nursing (Honors).